vectorgrp/sil-kit-adapters-qemu/qmp/README.md

 What has been done in an interactive manner before can also be done automated by a test set which sends out QMP commands and checks the ethernet traffic if it matches the test verdict.
 While the QEMU image and the adapter are running these tests should be successful.

 ### CANoe Desktop Edition
-Load the ``Qemu_qmp_demo.cfg`` from the ``demos/CANoe`` directory and start the measurement if not already running.
+Load the ``Qemu_qmp_demo.cfg`` from the ``./qmp/demos/CANoe`` directory and start the measurement if not already running.
 Start the execution of the test set in the included test configuration.

 ### CANoe4SW Server Edition (Windows)
-You can also run the same test set with ``CANoe4SW SE`` by executing the following powershell script ``demos/CANoe4SW_SE/run.ps1``.
-The test cases are executed automatically and you should see a short test report in powershell after execution.
+You can also run the same test set with ``CANoe4SW SE`` by executing the following PowerShell script ``./qmp/demos/CANoe4SW_SE/run.ps1``.
+The test cases are executed automatically and you should see a short test report in PowerShell after execution.

 ### CANoe4SW Server Edition (Linux)
 You can also run the same test set with ``CANoe4SW SE (Linux)``.
-At first you have to execute the powershell script ``demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
-In ``demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
-Afterwards you can execute ``demos/CANoe4SW_SE/run.sh`` in your WSL.
+At first you have to execute the PowerShell script ``./qmp/demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your Windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
+In ``./qmp/demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
+Afterwards you can execute ``./qmp/demos/CANoe4SW_SE/run.sh`` in your WSL.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.